BestTimesToVisit.com Logo

 culture

-Suriname is incredibly diverse, with influences from Indigenous, Javanese, Indian, Creole, and Maroon cultures.
+Suriname is incredibly diverse, with influences from Indigenous, Javanese, Indian, Creole, Chinese, and European cultures.
 Embrace this!
-Try to learn a few basic greetings in Sranan Tongo, the lingua franca, like 'Fa waka?'
-(How are you?).
-Showing respect for elders and being mindful of dress codes when visiting religious sites is also appreciated.
+Learn a few basic phrases in Sranan Tongo, the lingua franca, like 'Fa waka?'
+(How are you?) or 'Moei dei!'
+(Good day!).
+Showing respect for elders and being mindful of dress codes when visiting religious sites (like mosques or temples) will go a long way.

 food

-Don't leave Suriname without trying 'roti' – a delicious flatbread filled with curried chicken or vegetables, a legacy of the Indian influence.
-Also, seek out 'moksi-alesi', a flavorful rice dish with various meats and vegetables.
-For a refreshing treat, try 'koeskoes', a couscous-like dish often served with a savory sauce.
+Don't leave Suriname without trying 'roti' – it's a delicious Indian-inspired flatbread filled with curried chicken or vegetables, often served with a side of 'achar' (pickled vegetables).
+Also, be adventurous and sample 'moksi-alesi', a flavorful rice dish with various meats and vegetables.
+For a refreshing treat, look for 'koesoeweer' (a local ice cream) or fresh tropical fruit juices.

 safety